douglaswaugh/cv/douglas-waugh-cv.md

 #### Apr 2014 - Apr 2017 : Senior Developer
 #### Jan 2012 - Apr 2014 : Analyst Developer

-I have worked on and delivered some of energyhelpline's most important and successful projects over the last few years.
-Amongst other things a Richardson Maturity Model Level 3 RESTful energy comparison and switching API, relied on by Compare The Market, and a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com) which I ended up leading.
+I have worked on and led some of energyhelpline's most important and successful projects over the last few years.
+Amongst other things a Richardson Maturity Model Level 3 RESTful energy comparison and switching API, relied on by Compare The Market, and a rebuild of our own publicly facing site to use that API using AngularJS, www.energyhelpline.com, a project which I led.

 I developed more of an understanding for application architecture gaining experience working with the CQRS+ES architectural patterns spanning multiple services that the energyhelpline code base is built with.

 I have improved the speed and accuracy of our development by cultivating a truly test driven culture within the team, introducing automated deployments, working to continuously improve the deployment pipeline, and developing testing strategies.

-To improve our recruitment I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started and contributed to the tech blog [http://tech.energyhelpline.com](http://tech.energyhelpline.com) to improve our visibility to the development community.
+To improve our recruitment I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started and contributed to the tech blog tech.energyhelpline.com to improve our visibility to the development community.

 I was lucky enough to work with some good developers at energyhelpline.com, and there is no doubt that I'm a better programmer for it.